pburkindine/angular6-demo/README.md

 is exposed in an S3 bucket.

-Strict linting of TypeScript, SCSS and HTML in the front-end and ES6 in the backend, as well as unit and e2e testing, enforce quality measures at pre-commit and in the pipeline.
+Strict linting of TypeScript, SCSS and HTML in the front-end and ES6 in the backend, along with unit tests, enforce quality measures at pre-commit and in the pipeline.

 NOTE: There is no effort made at this time to implement a config.json builder, runtime config.json is committed to the repository

+NOTE: e2e tests are disabled because of issues getting ChromeDriver to run in CI

 # Instructions for Use
 ** Please note that this project uses yarn and that package-lock.json is in